tylerneylon/water/docs/scratch.md

 * Split out samples into working, test-error-msgs, and pending.
 * Code cleanup and list out in-code todo items.
 * Try to clean up grammars: core (mainly) and layers (secondarily).

+---

+## More on prefix syntax

+I changed my mind about allowing prefix changes on lang_def blocks.
+I have a few reasons:

+* Right now `item` is only defined within `lang_def` mode, which is clean, and would probably have to be violated to support this in general.
+* The only use case I know of is parsing strings.
+Maybe it is a weird case.
+* The dirtiness of writing `(prefix='')-str` is offset by the heavier dirtiness of changing the whole language to make this one construct appear cleaner to the language designer in this case.

+I was also previously thinking about allowing the syntax `(prefix=.)` for the null prefix, but I think using `(prefix='')` is more consistent, and we could internally detect it as a special case that is replaced by an empty list in the prefix stack.
+Note that actually using `''` (the empty literal string) would work the same (I believe).